alvarosf07/computer-science-DSA/3) Algorithms/2) Search Algorithms/3) Hash Search/README.md

 ## 2.4.
 Collisions:

-There is a problem with Hash Tables: sometimes the hash function returns the same memory position for two different inputs.
+There is a problem with Hash Tables.
+Sometimes the hash function returns the same memory position for two different inputs.
 That’s called a hash collision.

 Hash functions aim to minimize collisions, but they are inevitable due to the finite size of the output space compared to the infinite input space.